-Manduka – eKo Superlight Travel Yoga Mat
+Manduka – eKo Superlight Travel Yoga Mat (not recommended)

 As much as we wanted to like the Manduka – eKo Superlight Travel Yoga Mat, it had several downsides that left us disappointed and a little sore.
 The 1.5-millimeter mat barely provided enough cushion to differentiate it from the floor underneath; we were counting down the seconds until we could shift our weight off of our knees, hands and sit bones and into the next pose.
 Even for a travel mat, it was quite uncomfortable.